PricelessToolkit/CapiBridge/README.md

 2. Connect CapiBridge to PC with switch position selected ESP1, open Arduino IDE Serial monitor "Speed 115200 baud" and check received JSON strings for errors.
 3. Download MQTT Explorer and connect to your MQTT server.
 Check the `homeassistant/sensor/Your_Node_Name` topic for any errors.

-## Bugfixes and breaking Changes
-15.06.2024 - Publishing battery in percent